andreasvarga/PeriodicMatrices.jl/README.md

 These functions are instrumental to apply [Floquet theory](https://en.wikipedia.org/wiki/Floquet_theory) to study the properties of solutions of various classes of differential equations (Mathieu, Hill, Meissner) and the stability of linear periodic systems (see [PeriodicSystems](https://github.com/andreasvarga/PeriodicSystems.jl) package).

-Several examples of using some functions are available [here](Examples.md)
+Examples of using some functions are available [here](Examples.md).

 ## References